nickshim/boilerplate/privacy-policy/springeropen.md

 The personal data automatically collected is necessary for us to provide the website, Article 6 sec.
 1 sent.
 1 lit. b GDPR, and for our legitimate interest to guarantee the website's stability and security, Article 6 sec.
 1 sent.
 1 lit. f GDPR.

 IV.
 Registration for our services
-Access to subscription content is provided via a variety of mechanisms such as IP site licenses, login via third party federated identity providers or by an personal account with us.
-If your access to our content is provided by an organisation or an institution like a university or a company then they choose the access method on your behalf.
-A personal account is required to purchase content directly from us, or to receive personal services like newsletters and alerts.

 If you need to create a personal login with us then we will store and process the following:

 Information (such as your name, user name and email address) that is provided by registration